Indiana Paralegal Schools

 Indiana Paralegal Salary and Job Outlook

-Saint Mary-of-the-Woods College: Saint Mary of-the-Woods College has three American Bar Association approved paralegal programs: paralegal studies major, paralegal associate degree, and the paralegal certificate.
-The major is a full four-year degree while the associates and certificate are 72 hours and 27 hours respectively.
-Paralegal students can create their own social and professional circles with the Legal Assistants at the Woods (InLAW), which hosts Law Day every spring.
-The paralegal major has two distinct tracks: the litigation track and the personal law track.
+Saint Mary-of-the-Woods College: Saint Mary of-the-Woods College has three American Bar Association-approved paralegal programs: a paralegal studies major, a paralegal associate degree, and a paralegal certificate.
+The major is a four-year degree with two distinct tracks: the litigation track and the personal law track.
+The associate’s degree takes 72 credit hours, or about two years, to complete.
+The certificate program can be completed with 27 credit hours.
+Paralegal students can create their own social and professional circles with the Legal Assistants at the Woods (InLAW) student organization, which hosts Law Day every spring.

 Top Law Firms for Paralegal Graduates in Indiana